Information for North Carolina Judges

 Thanks for helping keep it that way.

-- Nominate ONE entry for “Best of Show” in a category.
+- You may nominate one entry for “Best of Show” in a category.
 This step

-is optional - nominate one only if you think it really stands out as
+is optional - nominate an entry only if you think it really stands out as

 deserving consideration for the honor.
+Nominate only one per category, please.
 It's absolutely fine NOT to

 Thanks again.
 If you have any questions, contact email@example.com.